 Plant Eranthis Plants

 Eranthis plants form wonderful flowers in the spring.
 They like pH-neutral or calcareous garden soil, as well as a sunny to partially shaded place.
-The tubers are planted at a depth of about five centimeters.
+The tubers are planted at a depth of about five centimetres.
 It is best to immerse the tubers in water for one night before planting.

 Clean Nesting Boxes